praxiomlabs/mcpkit/docs/adr/0001-unified-macro-system.md

 ## Context

-The official Rust MCP SDK (rmcp) requires developers to use 4 separate, interdependent macros to define an MCP server:
+The official Rust MCP SDK (rmcp), as of December 2025, requires developers to use 4 separate, interdependent macros to define an MCP server:

 1. Manual router field in struct
 2. `#[tool_router]` macro